New Zealand Certificate in Electrical Trade (Level 4)

 - You need to be at least 16 years old to become an electrical apprentice.

-- You need to have at least a restricted drivers’ licence.
+- You should have at least a restricted drivers’ licence.

 - You must have achieved National Certificate NCEA Level 2 Maths and English, or have equivalent skills and knowledge.

-Please note: You need to find an electrical employer who is willing to take you on and support you through the apprenticeship.
+Step 1: You will need to find an electrical employer who is willing to take you on and support you through your apprenticeship.

 Fees